vespakoen/docs/validation.md

 <a name="validation-walkthrough"></a>
 ## Validation Walkthrough

 Once you have performed your validation, you need an easy way to get the errors back to the view.
-Laravel makes it amazingly simple.
 Let's walk through a typical scenario.
 We'll define two routes:

 	Route::get('register', function()
 	{